 1. Determine the value

-You may have received a certificate with your diamond engagement ring, so it’s worth it to look over it first.
-In most cases, this certificate will only show the value of the diamond, not the band or setting.
-For insurance purposes, it’s a good idea to purchase coverage for the whole ring so that you can replace it if it’s ever lost or stolen.
+You may have received a certificate with your diamond engagement ring, so it’s worth looking over it first.
+In most cases, this certificate shows only the diamond’s value, not the band or setting.
+For insurance purposes, purchasing coverage for the whole ring to replace it if it’s ever lost or stolen is a good idea.

 2. Find an appraiser

-Professional appraisers take courses in their field and keep up-to-date on market trends, techniques, and values.
-The Canadian Jewelers Association represents appraisers across the country.
-Find one here.
+Professional appraisers take courses in their field and stay up to date on market trends, techniques, and values.
+The Canadian Jewellers Association represents appraisers across the country.

 3. Get an appraisal

-Whether your ring is brand new or a family heirloom, we recommend getting a formal appraisal of its value.
-A professional appraiser will examine your ring and provide you with a document containing an unbiased opinion of the identity, composition, quality, and market value of your ring.
-You’ll need to pay a fee for the service, so make sure you negotiate it ahead of time.
+Whether your ring is brand new or a family heirloom, we recommend having it appraised.
+A professional appraiser will examine your ring and provide you with a document containing an unbiased opinion of your ring’s identity, composition, quality, and market value.
+You’ll need to pay a fee for the service, so ensure you negotiate it beforehand.

 4. Get a second opinion

 PLEASE NOTE: Jewelry trends and market values change over time.
-In the future, you may need a new appraisal to keep your insurance up-to-date.
-Go online to the Canadian Jewellers Association website to find an appraiser near you.
+In the future, you may need a new appraisal to keep your insurance up to date.
+Go to the Canadian Jewellers Association website to find an appraiser near you.

-Certain valuable items often have set coverage limits, which are commonly referred to as “Special Limits.”
-If you own a ring worth $10,000 and your policy has a special limit that only covers jewelry against theft and mysterious disappearance up to $6,000, you’ll want to consider updating your insurance policy so that this item is sufficiently protected.
+Certain valuable items often have set coverage limits, commonly referred to as “Special Limits.”
+If you own a ring worth $10,000 and your policy has a unique limit that only covers jewelry against theft and mysterious disappearance up to $6,000, you’ll want to consider updating your insurance policy to protect this item sufficiently.

 How to protect your belongings